Tag: Joni Scott

 Agatha borrowed from Arthur Conan Doyle to create a sidekick for Poirot in the form of Captain Hastings, just as Sherlock had in Watson.
 These sidekicks are not as smart and ask questions as the reader would mentally.
 It is a successful way of revealing how the detective is thinking as he chats with his curious sidekick.
 Captain Hastings and Poirot present a comic duo and add fun to the novels.

-Agatha is everywhere as the queen of mysteries
+Agatha Christie is everywhere as the queen of mysteries

 At any airport or train station anywhere in the world, you used to be able to spot someone reading an Agatha Christie novel, no matter their nationality.
 Maybe not so much now, as everyone has their nose in a phone, in what is called ‘Phubbing’.
 A combination of the word phone and snubbing!

 Using my detective skills, I can spot an Agatha Christe novel at twenty paces, as I know all the titles!
 Even translated, they are mostly recognizable.
-Her most popular novel, at over a million sales, is And There Were None, 1939, also called Ten Little Niggers in USA, (possibly not anymore though.)
+Her most popular novel, at over a million sales, is And There Were None, 1939.
+This novel had an alternative name, Ten Little Niggers in USA, (possibly not anymore though.)

-Many of her novels have made excellent films, Death on the Nile, Evil Under the Sun and Murder on the Orient Express being probably most popular and revisited with modern re-makes.
-Agatha Christie novels have been translated into every language under the sun.
+Many of her novels make excellent films.
+Death on the Nile, Evil Under the Sun and Murder on the Orient Express are probably the most popular and revisited with modern re-makes.
 Over thirty films are based on her works.
+Agatha Christie novels are available in many languages o she has a world-wide market.

 Recently, some writers have attempted to copy her work and write in her style, re-establishing the cosy mystery genre.
 This is encouraging!
 But they will never trump Agatha, the queen of mysteries.